How probiotics can help health conditions

 The digestive system or gastrointestinal (GI) tract, begins at the mouth, includes the (o)esophagus, stomach, small intestine, large intestine (also known as the colon) and the rectum.

 Probiotics have been shown to have an effect on the following conditions.
-Click the + sign to open up the information boxes.
 References are listed below.

 Probiotics help against Candida – and therefore Thrush – in two ways.
 They replace the beneficial bacteria that were reduced when the candida overgrowth started and they inhibit the growth of candida through anti-fungal compounds secreted by the bacteria.
 The bacteria also create lactic and acetic acid that help maintain your stomach acidity.